danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyAddedByPhone.md

 ---
-title: inputPrivacyKeyAddedByPhone
+title: "inputPrivacyKeyAddedByPhone"
-description: Whether people can add you to their contact list by your phone number
+description: "Whether people can add you to their contact list by your phone number"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputPrivacyKeyAddedByPhone